BR-222 (Brazil highway)

 The BR-222 is a Brazilian federal highway that connects the cities of Fortaleza, in the state of Ceará, to Marabá, Pará.
 It has a total length of 1,819.8 km.

-It passes through large urban centers, such as Fortaleza (where it has a small duplicated section of 14 km to the Fortaleza ring road), connecting economically rich regions, such as the southeast of the state of Pará with the rest of Brazil.
-In its current course, after the federalization of the Estrada do Rio Preto in the municipality of Marabá, it will integrate the mining regions into the national territory.
-The duplication of the highway is being carried out specifically by the federal government through the DNIT, between Caucaia and Porto do Pecém in Ceará.
+It passes through large urban centers, such as Fortaleza (where a 14 km section to the Fortaleza ring road has been converted into a dual carriageway), connecting economically rich regions, such as the southeast of the state of Pará with the rest of Brazil.
+Under its current route, after the federalization of the Estrada do Rio Preto in the municipality of Marabá, it will integrate the mining regions into the national territory.
+The highway is being upgraded into a dual carriageway specifically by the federal government through the DNIT, between Caucaia and Porto do Pecém in Ceará.